calvinlfer/Play-Framework-Cassandra-Example/README.md

-# An Example with Play Framework and Cassandra (Quill)
+# An Example with Play Framework and Cassandra (Phantom)
-This is an example REST API showing how to hook together Play Framework and Cassandra (using Quill)
+This is an example REST API showing how to hook together Play Framework and Cassandra (using Phantom).
+Phantom has been isolated to the repository interpreter.

 **Please note that this project is under construction**